-Do a perimeter walk around you house.
-Pay special attention to areas where the siding connects to the base of your home, doorways and the garage door flaps.
+Do a perimeter walk around your house.
+Pay special attention to areas where the siding connects to the base of your home, doorways, and the garage door flaps.
 Fill in any small cracks or open areas.

 If you can’t do this yourself, hire a handyman.
 It will be well worth the effort.
 In the warmer weather, mice will happily live outside.
 But if their food supply runs short for any reason, they may come inside looking for something to eat.

 Steel Wool is an excellent way to seal off small cracks & crevices where the mice may be entering your home.
 You can purchase steel wool in most hardware stores in bulk packages.
 Tuck the wool into any area which is 1/4 of an inch wide or more.

 Another great tip is to seal off the cracks with a clear silicone gel.
 You can put this right over the steel wool so the mouse doesn’t push it away.
 Or where appropriate, you can also fill in holes with caulk.

 3. Don’t allow the mice access to your kitchen.